MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

     If you don't see the **Edit** option, then you don't have a permission to edit and can't assign admin roles to other people.
 Ask a global admin in your business to assign roles for you.
 In a small business, the business owner (the person who purchased your subscription) is a global admin.
 In a large business, key people in the IT department are global admins.

 3. Choose **Customized administrator** to see a list of roles we've customized for you.
-For a description of each role, see [About Office 365 admin roles.](about-admin-roles.md)
+For a description of each role, see [About admin roles.](about-admin-roles.md)

 ## Assign admin roles to a user from the new admin center
 This new roles experience is rolling out to organizations starting at the end of June.
 If you aren't seeing the new **Roles** page, see [Assign admin roles from the classic admin center](assign-admin-roles.md#assign-admin-roles-to-a-user-from-the-classic-admin-center) earlier in this article.